 Founder, Executive Director

-Sofia Mikolyash-Georgiev’s founding of Ukrainian Women in Business, a NFP organization in February of 2013, was far more than just creating an organization – it was an outcome of her lifelong desire to find a perfect outlet for her spirit of a brave worrier and her child-like heart.
-She established UWB with intent to utilize her sense for business and desire to help Ukrainian community through supporting small business ventures, as well as charity work with orphans in Ukraine.
+Sofia Mikolyash-Georgiev’s founding of Ukrainian Women in Business, an NFP organization in February of 2013, was far more than just creating an organization – it was an outcome of her lifelong desire to find a perfect outlet for her spirit of a brave warrior and her child-like heart.
+She established UWB with intent to utilize her sense for business and desire to help the Ukrainian community through supporting small business ventures, as well as charity work with orphans in Ukraine.

 Sofia remembers her childhood days in Lviv region with great fondness, realizing how utterly defining it was for her life and career path.
-Her parents were young teachers, still students when Sofia was born.
+Her parents were young teachers, still, students when Sofia was born.
 She was raised by her grandmother, who was a tailor – always kind, generous, strong, and ready to sacrifice her needs for Sofia’s well-being.
-Sofia was named after her great grandmother who immigrated to USA and came back to Ukraine.
+Sofia was named after her great-grandmother who immigrated to the USA and came back to Ukraine.
 Sofia always looked up to her in her own life struggles.

 Sofia’s path as a leader became apparent in early years of her life.
 She always surrounded herself with children of all ages, organized concerts for locals, helped veterans with basic household chores, cleaned the streets.
 There wasn’t a stray dog or cat that didn’t get adopted by her (which didn’t always make her parents happy).

-After earning her masters and migrating to the US in 2000, Sofia helped raising adopted baby boy.
+After earning her masters and migrating to the US in 2000, Sofia helped to raise an adopted baby boy.
 She treasures the experience of being able to love non-biological child as much as she loves her own.
-She still maintains close relationship with the adaptive family to this day.
+She still maintains a close relationship with the adoptive family to this day.
 That special boy from Korea made her want to be a better person, and shaped her in the deepest way, into who she is now as an individual.

-Sofia owned a coffee house in Chicago, and often organized baking classes for kids, an educational and fun experience for the whole family in Chicago’s Jefferson Park neighborhood.
+Sofia owned a coffee house in Chicago and often organized baking classes for kids, an educational and fun experience for the whole family in Chicago’s Jefferson Park neighborhood.
 The experience of being a small business owner herself enabled Sofia to bring invaluable experience to the UWB family, a unique perspective to share with the members, and a warm, yet electric personality that inspires her whole team.
 In addition to being a business owner, Sofia also has experience in the field of marketing and public relations—a field that goes hand in hand with business development.
-She holds a Master of Science degree in Finance and Bachelor degree in Business Administration from Prykarpattya National University in Ukraine, Bachelor Science Degree in Business Administration with Concentration in Accounting.
-Cuma Sum Laude, Den’s List 2016 East-West University, Chicago. and multilingual.
+She holds a Master of Science degree in Finance and Bachelor degree in Business Administration from Prykarpattya National University in Ukraine, Bachelor of Science Degree in Business Administration with Concentration in Accounting, Summa Cum Laude, Den’s List 2016 and 2018 Alumnus of the Year, East-West University, Chicago.
+Multilingual.